 In December 2021, the FDA abandoned the in-person-dispensing requirement altogether.
 Add.842.
-It did that despite recognizing that "certain elements of the Mifepristone REMS Program"-including "healthcare provider certification and dispensing of mifepristone to patients with evidence or other documentation of safe use conditions"-"remain necessary to assure the safe use of mifepristone."
+It did that despite recognizing that "certain elements of the Mifepristone REMS Program"-including "healthcare provider certification and dispensing of mifepristone to patients with evidence or other documentation of safe use conditions"- "remain necessary to assure the safe use of mifepristone."
 Ibid.
 In January 2023, the FDA modified the mifepristone REMS program to allow prescribers and pharmacies to dispense the drug "in-person or by mail."
 U.S. Food & Drug Admin., Information about Mifepristone for Medical Termination of Pregnancy Through Ten Weeks Gestation, http://bit.ly/3kHmh8Q.

 This lawsuit challenges the actions through which the FDA has approved mifepristone, made it widely accessible, and discarded measures to manage the risks that it presents.
-Agreeing with many of respondents' arguments, as well as arguments made by the amici States here, the district court stayed the FDA's approval of mifepristone and later actions around it.
-The court of appeals stayed the district court's ruling on the FDA's 2000 approval (based on a preliminary determination of the timeliness of the challenge to that approval) and left the rest of the district court's order in place.
-The emergency applications followed.
+Agreeing with many of plaintiffs' arguments, as well as arguments made by the amici States here, the district court stayed the FDA's approval of mifepristone and later actions around it.
+This appeal followed.